 If there was some important new information, they would (maybe) be told at the beginning of their shift.
 They would also take home copies of key documents, which they’d read at home after dinner.

 Outside of the hospitals, it was no easier.
 Physiotherapists and other ‘allied health professionals’ worked out of small clinics.
-Like the rest of staff, they had no internet access at work (hard to imagine today!).
-They talked about stopping off at the local library in order to access the information they needed to do their job.
+Like the rest of the staff, they had no internet access at work (hard to imagine today!).
+They talked about stopping off at the local library in order to access the information they needed to do their jobs.
 They also discussed the challenges of working in isolation, with few opportunities to share ideas or resources with their peers.

 Despite these challenges, there was remarkable innovation underway, even in those early days.
-Alongside our engagement, they were running the ‘Maggie project’, which involved walking a fictional 80-year old patient (Maggie) through her interactions with the hospital.
+Alongside our engagement, they were running the ‘Maggie project’, which involved walking a fictional 80-year-old patient (Maggie) through her interactions with the hospital.

 Today, we would call this a design thinking project based around personas, with an overall focus on the digital workplace.
 The results were remarkable right from the outset, slashing the waiting times in intensive care by showing the many inefficiencies that could actually be easily resolved once they became clear.

 Since that initial project, we’ve worked with healthcare organisations of all sizes and shapes, across Australia and beyond.

 Staff now have access to the internet (phew!), but mobile access is now the frontline of the digital workplace in hospitals.
 Few staff have been given mobile devices, intranets aren’t yet mobile-enabled, and wi-fi coverage in hospitals is patchy.